-N - NEU , Size , Type , Volt , Other Number of Cond.
-(Optional) ı Conductor Size Conductor Type Voltage Rating Other neutral conductors as applicable, unless the neutral conductor is a different size.
+Ν - NEU , Size , Туре , Volt , Other Number of Cond.
+(Optional) - Conductor Size Conductor Type Voltage Rating Other

-N is the number of individual conductors in the cable or conduit.
-Include
+Ν is the number of individual conductors in the cable or conduit.
+Include neutral conductors as applicable, unless the neutral conductor is a different size.
 NEU is the shortened designation for neutral conductors.

-Size is the conductor size in AWG or kcmil.

-Type is the cable / wire type.
+Size is the conductor size in AWG or kcmil. Туре is the cable / wire type.
 Utilize CSA standard type references where applicable.
 Volt is the voltage rating of the cable / wires (Not the applied system voltage).